 Raised on a sheep and beef farm on the South Island’s Banks Peninsula, Harriet has always felt a connection with water, hills and farming.
 Currently residing in South Canterbury, Harriet finds herself following a new life journey as a children’s book author and campaigner for improved health, safety and wellbeing in rural industries.

 Upon losing her partner to a farming-related incident in 2017, Harriet started following her dreams of writing.
 She has since released three books for rural children.
 Founder of Gurt and Pops, Harriet’s first book Bob ‘n’ Pops is a memorial story based on the true friendship between a southern man and his miniature dachshund.
 Harriet’s second book Be Safe, Be Seen highlights the importance of practical conversations between adults and their children to stay safe on the farm.
 Use Your Voice, Harriet’s third book, teaches children self-help strategies when it comes to their wellbeing.

-When asked what concerned Harriet about the health and safety of those working in rural industries, Harriet highlighted the challenges associated with the traditional mindset of farmers that ‘it will never happen to me’.
+When asked what concerned Harriet about the health and safety of those in rural industries and communities, Harriet highlighted the challenges associated with the traditional mindset of farmers that ‘it will never happen to me’.
 In reality, an incident can happen to anyone – even the most experienced of operators.
 Harriet reinforced the importance of taking a practical approach to health and safety, making good decisions and ensuring that getting home to your family at the end of each day remains a priority.

 How would you describe yourself in three words?